SIDS Awareness: Why Safe Sleep Matters - Baby Chick

 Share

-As a parent, you’re going to worry.
+As a parent, you will worry.
 You’ll worry about concrete things like whether your baby has gotten enough to eat.
 Or if your toddler is warm enough without a jacket.
 You’ll worry about abstract things, like if your child is happy.
 Or whether they’ll always “do the right thing.”
 And you’re going to worry about sleep.
 Especially when they are newborns, you’ll worry about sleep.
 It’s ironic, but some of the newborn stage’s biggest worries will likely occur when your baby isn’t crying and sleeping peacefully.

 But the anxiety is based on some reality.
 Sudden Infant Death Syndrome (SIDS) is a terrifying reality that impacts over a thousand American families annually.1 While SIDS is the leading cause of death in babies under 1 year of age, most SIDS deaths (90%) occur in babies under 6 months of age.2